cedsic/pyai-content/README.md

 - 🔗 Interesting links (in /links/)

 See [CONTRIBUTING.md](CONTRIBUTING.md) for full details.
-Outstanding contributors will also be acknowledged on the py.ai website 🌟 in the future.
+Outstanding contributors will also be acknowledged on the [Py.AI](https://py.ai) website 🌟 in the future.

 ## ⚖️ License
 This project is licensed under the MIT License.